GfSE/SAF-Specification/developing-saf/viewpoints/Operational-Context-Definition-Viewpoint.md

 ## Example
 ![Operational-Context-Definition-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Operational-Context-Definition-Viewpoint-primary-example.svg)
 ## Purpose
-The Operational Context Definition Viewpoint provides the Operational Contexts, and the involved Operational Performers necessary to support a specific set of Operational Capabilities.
+The Operational Context Definition Viewpoint provides the operational contexts and the involved operational performers necessary to support a specific set of operational capabilities.
 ## Applicability
-The Operational Context Definition Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1] and contributes to both the problem or opportunity statement, and the Major Stakeholder Identification.
+The Operational Context Definition Viewpoint supports the "Business or Mission Analysis Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.1] and contributes to both the problem or opportunity statement, and the Major Stakeholder Identification.
 ## Presentation
 A block definition diagram (BDD) featuring the identified Operational Performers playing a role in the Operational Context being addressed.